CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

     public static void main(String[] args) throws FileNotFoundException {
         Config.AK = "your-ak";
         Config.SK = "your-sk";
+        /**
+         * You can get your uploadDomain and MgrDomain from the console
+         * under Security Management -> Domain Query.
+Remember to add the "http://" prefix.
+         */
         Config.PUT_URL = "your uploadDomain";
         String bucketName = "your-bucket";
         String fileKey = "test.JPG";
         String fileKeyWithFolder = "folder/test.JPG";
         String srcFilePath = "D:\\testfile\\1m.JPG";
         UploadDemo demo = new UploadDemo();
+        // Upload a local file

-	// normal upload
+        // Standard upload
         demo.uploadFile(bucketName, fileKey, srcFilePath);

-	// return information after upload
+        // Upload with a callback and custom return body.
+Specify a folder.
         //demo.uploadReturnBody(bucketName, fileKeyWithFolder, srcFilePath);

-	// upload file with specified mimetype
+        // Upload with a specified MIME type.
+By default, the server determines the type from the file extension or content.
         //demo.uploadMimeType(bucketName, fileKey, srcFilePath);

-	// preprocessing after upload
+        // Pre-process the file after uploading.
         //demo.uploadPersistent(bucketName, fileKey, srcFilePath);

-	// mimetype of file will be auto recognized when uploading
+        // Automatically detect the MIME type.
         //demo.uploadFileForAutoMimeType(bucketName, fileKey, srcFilePath);

+        // Upload from an input stream.
         //FileInputStream in = new FileInputStream(new File(srcFilePath));
         //demo.uploadFile(bucketName, fileKey, in);
         //demo.uploadFileForAutoMimeType(bucketName, fileKey, in);
     }

     /**
-     * upload a file by path of local file
+     * Uploads a file from a local path.
-     * overwrite by default
+     * Overwrites by default.
      */
     public void uploadFile(String bucketName,String fileKey,String srcFilePath){
         try {